 The cast, especially Taylor, is good, too good.
 I felt like they really understood their respective characters and the director's overall vision.
 Too bad they did not let the viewer in on it.
 I felt undermined by the cast and crew, and could not wait for the film to end.

 The final scene, on the tundra, has Depp and Lewis talking to each other in Eskimo native language while ice fishing.
 A confusing ending to a confused film.
-I do not recommend this one. (*) out of five stars.
+I do not recommend "Arizona Dream." (*) out of five stars.